Skip to main content

 $response = Http::get( 'https://httpbin.org/json' )->is_json();

-Response Is XML
+Response is XML

-The is_xml() method will return true if the response is XML:
+The is_xml() method will return true if the Response is XML:

 use Mantle\Facade\Http;